 Turning to variable-specific results reveals most time variation for equity prices, output and exchange rates.
-This is mirrored in the largest number of countries with coefficients of variation significantly different from zero.
-Responses of term spreads also show a lot of variation but are available only for a small set of countries.
+This is mirrored in the largest number of countries with coefficients of variation that are significantly different from 0.
+Responses of term spreads also show considerable variation but are available for only a small set of countries.
 Especially equity impact responses vary considerably.
-That there is comparably less time variation concerning short term interest rates implies that central banks adjusted their policy rates in response to the US monetary policy induced output loss in a consistent fashion over the sample period.
+That there is comparably less time variation concerning short-term interest rates implies that central banks adjusted their policy rates in response to the US monetary policy induced output loss in a consistent fashion over the sample period.

 Looking at time variation of impact responses provides only an indication of the amount of time variation in international spillovers.
 Spillovers could also change at longer horizons or, more generally, the shapes of spillover responses could change over time.
-Hence, we show the full set of output responses in Figure 4 for selected countries and the regional average over time.
-Light yellow responses correspond to the beginning of the sample (i.e., 1990Q2) and dark red responses to the end of the sample (i.e., 2016Q4).
-To preserve space, we focus on the three variables for which most country responses show time variation, namely equity prices, output and exchange rates.
-Results for the remaining variables are provided in the appendix.
-We also show the posterior median of the time averaged response along with 68% credible bounds.
+Hence, we show the full set of output responses in Fig. 4 for selected countries and the regional average over time.
+Light yellow responses correspond to the beginning of the sample (i.e. 1990, second quarter) and dark red responses to the end of the sample (i.e. 2016, fourth quarter).
+For brevity we focus on the three variables for which most country responses show time variation, namely equity prices, output and exchange rates.
+Results for the remaining variables are provided in Appendix A. We also show the posterior median of the time-averaged response along with 68% credible bounds.
 Responses that fall outside these bounds can be regarded as significantly different from their time average.

-Looking at the figure yields further insights on the amount of time variation in international output responses.
-In general, we find considerable time variation not only on impact dynamics but up to a time horizon of ten to 15 quarters.
+Looking at Fig. 4 yields further insights on the amount of time variation in international output responses.
+In general, we find considerable time variation not only on impact dynamics but also up to a time horizon of 10-15 quarters.
 In the longer term (up to 20 quarters), however, responses tend to be covered by the credible sets.
 This might indicate that long-run responses are shaped by fundamental relationships that do not vary that much over time.
-Taking a regional angle, we see that Western European countries that adopted the euro over the sample period show considerable variation in their responses.
+Taking a regional angle, we see that western European countries that adopted the euro over the sample period show considerable variation in their responses.
 This carries over to other developed economies, including the US and Latin American economies.
 By contrast, responses in Asia are generally more time invariant.